jspecify/jspecify/docs/user-guide.md

 In Java, all non-primitive variables are references.
-We often think of `String x;` as meaning "`x` is a `String`", but actually it means "`x` is a _reference_ to an object of type `String`".
-One important difference between these two views is that `x` can also be null.
-JSpecify can help move towards a world where `String x;` means "`x` is a reference to an actual string", and if you want a reference that might be null then you write `@Nullable String x;`.
+We often think of `String x;` as meaning "`x` is a `String`", but actually it means "`x` is a _reference_ to a string or it is null".
+JSpecify includes a notion of "null-marked code" where `String x;` means "`x` is a reference to an actual string", and if you want a reference that might be null then you write `@Nullable String x;`.
+Null-marked code is simply code that is covered by the `@NullMarked` annotation.

 ## Types and nullness